LIDR-academy/AI4Devs-LTI-extended/documentation/DataModel.md

 **Fields:**
 - `id`: Unique identifier for the education record (Primary Key)
-- `institution`: Name of the educational institution
+- `institution`: Name of the educational institution (max 100 characters)
-- `title`: Degree or certification title obtained
+- `title`: Degree or certification title obtained (max 250 characters)
 - `startDate`: Start date of the education period
 - `endDate`: End date of the education period (optional, null if ongoing)
 - `candidateId`: Foreign key referencing the Candidate

+**Validation Rules:**
+- Institution is required and cannot exceed 100 characters
+- Title is required and cannot exceed 250 characters
+- Start date is required and must be in valid date format
+- End date is optional but must be valid if provided
+- Maximum of 3 education records per candidate

 **Relationships:**
 - `candidate`: Many-to-one relationship with Candidate model